dirkschulze/boost_variant_property_tree/README.md

-# Boost library 1.65.1 stripped to variant and property_tree
+# Boost library 1.81.0 stripped to variant and property_tree
-This is the Boost library 1.65.1 stripped down to the modules `variant` and `property_tree` and its requirements.
+This is the Boost library 1.81.0 stripped down to the modules `variant` and `property_tree` and its requirements.Download from : https://www.boost.org/users/download/

 Created with the command:
 ```